ringcentral/engage-digital-api-docs/docs/interactions/web-messaging/index.md

 # Introduction to Web Messaging

-A customer of RingCentral Engage wants to have a Chat integrated in a website, called the **target website**, in order for their own visitors/customers, called the **visitors**, to get assistance or to proactively provide them with assistance.
-For that purpose, an instance of RingCentral Engage is configured to have a RingCentral Engage Messaging source.
-An integration is done in the target website to setup the required code, and the final configuration is done in RingCentral Engage by a trained administrator or by an expert from RingCentral Engage.
-The officers of the customer handling the Chat conversations and responding to the visitors on RingCentral Engage are called the **agents**.
+A customer of RingCentral RingCX wants to have a Chat integrated in a website, called the **target website**, in order for their own visitors/customers, called the **visitors**, to get assistance or to proactively provide them with assistance.
+For that purpose, an instance of RingCentral RingCX is configured to have a RingCentral Messaging source.
+An integration is done in the target website to setup the required code, and the final configuration is done in RingCentral RingCX by a trained administrator or by an expert from RingCentral RingCX.
+The officers of the customer handling the Chat conversations and responding to the visitors on RingCentral RingCX platform are called the **agents**.
 The fact that a visitor sends a message via the Chat is called an **engagement** ‒ the Chat is said to have **engaged**.

 !!!
 Note
-    The principle of RingCentral Engage Messaging is to have an integration step in the target website that is minimal.
-The possibility to configure precisely how and when the Chat is shown, directly in RingCentral Engage, without having to add another step of integration nor modify the existing integration, will provide long-term value to our customer.
+    The principle of RingCentral RingCX Messaging is to have an integration step in the target website that is minimal.
+The possibility to configure precisely how and when the Chat is shown, directly in RingCentral RingCX, without having to add another step of integration nor modify the existing integration, will provide long-term value to our customer.

 ## Architecture of the Client